MysticMoonlight/EndlessMod/editions/edge.md

 None.

-Known issues?
-Please report them on comment section so we can add problematic mods to the list.

 ### Warning ###
 - Do not download mods on illegal reposting website such as 9minecraft, instead we recommended you downloading from their official release website such as CurseForge.
 - EndlessMod Edge and EndlessMod Libre modpacks are unsupported each other, so do not try to install both modpacks in a same directory!
 It will cause a serious conflict issue.
 (We recommend you to make seperated folder to install the modpack, you've been warned)